Asymptotic decoupling of population growth rate and cell size distribution: Derivation of Population Properties

 where $\langle \tau_t\rangle$ and $\sigma_{\tau_t}^2$ are given by \eq{tau_mean}.
 At large $t$ all components become negligible compared to the fastest growing term, which is $k=0$.
-Hence asymptotically the population grows as
+Hence asymptotically, the population grows as

-We may also use this method to find other quantities averaged over a population.
+This method can also be used to find other quantities averaged over a population.
 If $x$ is some cell property, its value averaged over all cells in a population snapshot is

-where the subscript $_p$ indicates population average.
+where the subscript $_p$ indicates population average (See Appendix \ref{sec:Property} for derivation).
 Here $x$ can be any cell variable, such as instantaneous growth rate $\lambda_t$ or size $v(\tau_t)$.
 By applying \eq{pop_avg} to Dirac-delta functions $\delta(\lambda-\lambda_t)$ and $\delta(v-v(\tau_t))$ we can calculate expected population probability density distributions of growth rates and sizes respectively.\\